dcphat2601/Mobile-Game-In-App-Purchases-Dashboard/README.md

 ---
 ## Data Processing

 All preprocessing was done in Google Colab using Python (Pandas) before importing into Power BI for visualization.

-**Steps:**
+Steps:

-- **Data Loading**
+1. Data Loading

 Imported the original CSV file from Google Drive using pandas.read_csv().

 Checked dataset shape, column types, and missing values with df.info() and df.isna().sum().

-- **Data Cleaning**
+2. Data Cleaning

 Converted LastPurchaseDate column to datetime format.

 Removed rows with missing InAppPurchaseAmount (non-paying users).

 Filled missing values:

 PaymentMethod → "Unknown"

 Age → median age

 Gender, Country, Device, GameGenre → "Unknown"

-- **Verification**
+3. Verification

 Rechecked missing values to confirm no nulls remained.

 Ensured column types were consistent for Power BI import.

-- **Export**
+4. Export

- Saved the cleaned dataset as clean_mobile_game_data.csv and downloaded it for Power BI dashboard creation.
+Saved the cleaned dataset as clean_mobile_game_data.csv and downloaded it for dashboard creation.
 ## Dashboard Structure

 ### 1. Overview